build-trust/ockam-website/src/content/learn/guides/how_to_build_a_vault_implementation.md

 # HKDF

 ## Overview
-After the Ockam protocol has generated the shared secret from the ECDH operation, the shared secret is run through the HMAC-based Extract-and-Expand Key Derivation Function (HKDF).
+After a shared secret from the ECDH operation has been generated, the shared secret is run through the HMAC-based Extract-and-Expand Key Derivation Function (HKDF).
 Vault must implement a HKDF function following the standard set in [RFC 5869](https://tools.ietf.org/html/rfc5869).

 ## Function
 ```